|

 any particular uncouthness of manners,

-which the customs of the age,
+which the customs of the age, or their peculiar circumstances produced.

 The value of a gem is not diminished by a polished surface.